PTSD in Adults: How to Move Forward After Trauma

 Trauma is an emotional response or reaction to a dangerous, terrifying, or violent event.
 Some of these traumatic events can be a car accident, sexual assault, the unexpected death of a loved one, or a natural disaster.
 No matter what an event entails, it is the "fight-or-flight" response that it birthed that causes it to be traumatic.

 Trauma is not subject to any one gender, race, or career field.
-Veterans, new moms, children, and anyone else can experience trauma.
-Understanding trauma for what it is enhances one’s ability to see it when it takes place and take action.
+Veterans, new women, children, and anyone else can experience trauma.
+Understanding trauma for what it is enhances one's ability to see it when it takes place and take action.

 How to Move Forward in Life After Trauma and PTSD